jk-me/jk-me.github.io/_posts/2019-03-11-git_cheat_sheet.markdown

 It was especially useful to have this when it was time to start coding projects.
 Most of the labs don't require you to initialize your own repos, or branch or commit them.

-* `git status`  //see changes to be added, to be committed

 The basic method of updating a repository is add, commit, then push to the remote (stored on Git) repository.

+* `git status` - see changes to be added, to be committed
 * `git add .` - Prepares all changed files to be committed.
 * `git commit -m ‘message’` - Commits added files to repo with a commit message.
 Messages should be in this tense, this commit will "...message".
 For example 'update readme', as the the commit will update the readme when implemented in the project.
 * `git push` - pushes all commits to remote
 * `git push -u origin master` - same as git push, but specifies pushing to the master branch
 * `git commit --amend -m ‘updated commit msg’` - changes commit message of last commit

 **Connecting remote repo**